sakkiii/MultiAV2/README.md

 ## Key Features

-* **Quick installation** - No AV installation required, everything is handled by MultiAV and is powered by docker containers
+* **Quick installation** - No AV installation required, everything is handled by MultiAV2 and is powered by docker containers
 * **Easy integration** - Access via web interface, REST API or python client
 * **Secure by design** - All engines operate in isolated docker containers preventing access the samples to gain access to the infrastructure
 * **Stay in control of your samples** - No leaks to AV vendors by design